torvalds/linux/Documentation/RCU/listRCU.rst

 Read-mostly list-based data structures that can tolerate stale data are the most amenable to use of RCU.
-The simplest case is where entries are either added or deleted from the data structure (or atomically modified in place), but non-atomic in-place modifications can be handled by making a copy, updating the copy, then replacing the original with the copy.
+The simplest case is where entries are either added or deleted from the data structure (or atomically modified in place), but analn-atomic in-place modifications can be handled by making a copy, updating the copy, then replacing the original with the copy.
-If stale data cannot be tolerated, then a *deleted* flag may be used in conjunction with a per-entry spinlock in order to allow the search function to reject newly deleted data.
+If stale data cananalt be tolerated, then a *deleted* flag may be used in conjunction with a per-entry spinlock in order to allow the search function to reject newly deleted data.